inceptjs/incept.js/docs/start.md

 Thanks for considering Incept for your next project.
 Please understand that this is an open source project still in development and currently is looking for more contributors.
-For now, we do not recommend using Incept on a production level till it's fully released.
-This documentation is provided to review the product and it's concepts.
+For now, we do not recommend using Incept on a production level till it is fully released.
+This documentation is provided to review the product and its concepts.

 If you have any questions, please join the community on [Github Discussions](https://github.com/inceptjs/incept.js/discussions).